CCRED is a leading university research group established as a locus of knowledge and information on competition, regulation and economic development.

 This led to the Centre changing its name in 2013 to the Centre Competition, Regulation and Economic Development (CCRED) and serves as a research and capacity development centre.
 The research focus of the Centre is on:

-- Barriers to entry – The focus of the research in this theme is on understanding the business experience of firm entry, demonstrating successes and failures in areas of economic concentration.
+- Competition & Barriers to entry – The focus of the research in this theme is on understanding the business experience of firm entry, demonstrating successes and failures in areas of economic concentration.

 - Competition, regulation and inclusive growth – This theme focuses on understanding the incentives for rivalry contrasted with extractive efficiency; the role of infrastructure and network industries in industrial development; structural transformation and change; competition and capability development; and industrial policy and inclusive growth.

-- Competition, regional value chains and regional integration – The focus of this theme is investigating specific regional value chains, competition and regional integration.
+- Regional value chains – The focus of this theme is investigating specific regional value chains, competition and regional integration.

 The Centre seeks to establish itself as a locus of knowledge and information on competition, regulation and economic development by publishing its research, hosting information and knowledge exchange platforms, and hostingconferences and seminars in partnership with competition authorities and regulators.